 Adaptive clothing also benefits caregivers.
 Lifting a patient incorrectly or without a gait belt puts the caregiver at risk for straining their back, and getting tangled in the clothes can lead to tripping and falling.

-Adaptive clothing usually reduces or completely eliminates the need to lift the patient and makes it easier to guide the clothing on and off without the fabric getting gnarled.
+Adaptive clothing usually reduces or completely eliminates the need to lift the patient, making it easier to guide the clothing on and off without the fabric getting gnarled.

 Is Adaptive Clothing Covered by Insurance?